NeurodataWithoutBorders/nwb-schema/README.rst

 A format specification schema for the Neurodata Without Borders (NWB) data format.

+To get started using NWB, please go to the [NWB overview website](https://nwb-overview.readthedocs.io/en/latest/).

 This repo contains:

 * The core NWB schema